Vanille-N/meander.typ/src/layouts.typ

   /// - #typ.pagebreak $->$ the text that overflows is placed on the next page
   /// - #typ.text $->$ the text that overflows is placed on the same page
   /// - #typ.panic $->$ refuses to compile the document
+  /// - #typ.repeat $->$ duplicates the last page as many times as necessary
   /// - a @type:state $->$ stores the overflow in the state.
   ///   You can then ```typc _.get()``` it later.
   /// - any function #lambda("overflow", ret:content) $->$ uses that for formatting